-Tips to make saving money a long-term habit.
+Find out how to save money and tips to make saving money a long-term habit.

 If you need help getting started

 If you’ve already used Moneysmart’s tools and tips to find ways to save and start putting money aside, this page can help you keep going!
 Saving works best when it becomes a habit.
-Here, you’ll find practical ways to stay on track, adjust your plan when things change, and start again if you’ve fallen behind.
+Here, you’ll find practical ways to save money, to stay on track, adjust your plan when things change, and start again if you’ve fallen behind.

 Not at that stage yet?
 Maybe take a step back and: